Initial Ethics e-Course

 - Major Swap Participants (MSPs)

 - Swap Dealers (SDs)

 - Volume discounts are available for firms with 10+ participants.
 To take advantage of our deep discount, please contact the IFM at 202-223-1528, or via e-mail at info@theIFM.org.

-You will receive an email confirmation of your transaction after you finalize your order.
-Also, please note web-delivered product orders are fulfilled during normal business hours, Monday to Friday 9 AM to 5 PM Eastern Time, excluding U.S. holidays.
+You will receive two emails 1) a confirmation of your transaction after you finalize your order, and 2) an email usually with an hour after you place your order with your training login credentials which are different from those used to place an order.
+Please note web-delivered product orders are fulfilled during normal business hours, Monday to Friday 9 AM to 5 PM Eastern Time, excluding U.S. holidays.